+Total

-Total Per Without Over- With Over- Unit Allo otment Option Allo tment Option Public offering price \$ 17.00 \$ 21,600,013 \$ 24,840,009 Underwriting discounts \$ 1.36 \$ 1,728,001 \$ 1,987,200 Proceeds, before expenses, to us \$ 15.64 \$ 19,872,011 \$ 22,852,808
+Per Without Over- With Over-

+Unit Allotment Option Allotment Option

+Public offering price \$ \$ \$

+Underwriting discounts \$ \$ \$

+Proceeds, before expenses, to us \$ \$ \$

-We estimate that the total expenses of the offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding underwriting discounts, will be approximately \$500,000 of which are payable by us.
+We estimate that the total expenses of the offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding underwriting discounts, will be approximately \$, all of which are payable by us.
 This figure includes an expense allowance of \$125,000 for accountable expenses and up \$12,500 for the actual roadshow expenses of the Representative that we have agreed to pay the Representative for reimbursement of its expenses related to this offering.
 We have paid an advance of \$25,000 to the Representative applicable to the accountable expenses, which will be returned to us to the extent such accountable expenses are not actually incurred in accordance with FINRA Rule 5110(g)(4)(A).